This is the latest version of the Department for the Economy's Raising Concerns guidance last updated in March 2023.

 Advice and guidance

-DfE has a dedicated Fraud and Raising Concerns Branch (FRCB), responsible for the management recording, monitoring and oversight of all raising concerns cases received in the department and its partner organisations as well as the provision of advice, information and guidance to both staff and those external to the department.
+DfE has a dedicated Fraud and Raising Concerns Branch (FRCB).
+It is responsible for the management recording, monitoring and oversight of all raising concerns cases received in the department and its partner organisations as well as the provision of advice, information and guidance to staff and those external to the department.

 Confidential email: email@example.com